-Carlos is a senior associate in Freshfields’ International Arbitration Group.
-He represents clients in commercial and international investment disputes before a diverse range of arbitral institutions, and before United States federal and state courts.
-Carlos has also advised clients on issues of U.S. constitutional and administrative law, and on U.S. economic sanctions.
-Carlos’s clients include leading international energy, mining, and infrastructure companies, as well as sovereign governments.
+Carlos represents clients in commercial and international investment disputes before a diverse range of arbitral institutions, and before US federal and state courts.
+He has also advised clients on issues of US constitutional and administrative law, and on US economic sanctions.
+Carlos’ clients include leading international energy, mining and infrastructure companies, as well as sovereign governments.

 In his active pro bono practice, Carlos has represented Iraqi refugees seeking resettlement in the United States, as well as individual plaintiffs in federal civil rights actions challenging unlawful government seizures of private property.
 Working with Oxfam America, he has advised civil society organizations on the responsible management of natural resources in developing countries.

-Carlos is a member of the International Section of the American Bar Association, the American Society of International Law, the Association of the Bar of the City of New York, the New York State Bar Association, the ICC Young Arbitrators Forum and the New York American Inn of Court.
+Carlos is a co-chair of the International and Arbitration & ADR Committee of the International Section of the New York State Bar Association.
+He is also a member of the American Society of International Law, the American Bar Association, the New York City Bar Association, the ICC Young Arbitrators Forum and the New York American Inn of Court.

 - representing a ConocoPhillips subsidiary in an ICSID arbitration against Ecuador arising from the expropriation of investments in several oil fields;